neil7057/pjl_host_system/README.md

     -   Be able search for the products by keyword and category
     -   Identify special deals/clearance
     -   Contact the company with any queries
-    -   Leave a review for a product
     -   Buy products without registration
     -   Easily see my current order total
-    -   Add/remove items from my shopping bag prior to checkout
+    -   Add/remove items or change quantities from my shopping bag prior to checkout
     -   Be able use the site on any devices and screen sizes
     -   Login/create a user account